ddnexus/pagy/docs/api/pagy.md

 That is self-contained, simple and efficient.

+**Notice**: This method returns an empty array if the passed `size` (i.e. the `:size` variable by default) is set to an empty array.
+Useful to totally skip the generation of page links in the frontend.

 ### Lowest limit analysys

 The lowest possible limit of the pagination is reached when the collection has `0` count.
 In that case the Pagy object created has the following peculiar attributes: